paulsilm/PDDLtoDEL/README.md

 # PDDL-DEL
 A translation module from the Multi-Agent Epistemic Planning Language (MAEPL) to the Symbolic Model Checker for Dynamic Epistemic Logic (SMCDEL) implementation by @m4lvin.
+Comprehensive overview of the underlying logic and motivation can be found in [my thesis](http://fse.studenttheses.ub.rug.nl/id/eprint/24907).

 ## Usage
 To compile the project, run `stack build` in the project folder.
 For that, [stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/ "install stack") needs to be installed.